 Road Trip: Drive Around Oahu in a Day

-Most visitors to Hawaii stay in Waikiki.
+Most visitors to Hawaiʻi stay in Waikīkī.
 This is most likely where you’ll be starting your day.
-Watch surfers paddling out for their morning session or catch a wave yourself at Waikiki beach.
-You can also make the short, but steep 0.8-mile hike up Diamond Head.
-The trail will lead you to old military bunkers, a lighthouse and summit views of the ocean and Oahu’s Southern coast.
+Watch surfers paddling out for their morning session or catch a wave yourself at Waikīkī beach.
+You can also make the short, but the steep 0.8-mile hike up Diamond Head.
+The trail will lead you to old military bunkers, a lighthouse, and summit views of the ocean and Oʻahu’s Southern coast.
 Getting outdoors and into nature is a great way to start the day!

 With many restaurants to choose from and lots of healthy options, Kailua is a great place to get a good meal.
 We recommend eating here before continuing your road trip, as dining options are limited along the stretch of road from Kailua to the North Shore.